CambridgeDH/CDH-cookbook/beginner/python/Further-Loops-And-Conditionals.md

 add()

 ```
 What can you learn from the error message for the first function?
 It is expecting exactly 'x, y, z'.
 But the second function expects whatever you throw at it (or don't throw at it).
 In this case, we gave it nothing, and it returned 0.
 That's not an error - that's the correct output!
-Try now giving it an exact argument.
-Create some variables and put them into add() on the last line.

 5. *kwargs: this kind of argument collects keyword arguments and stores them in dictionaries:
 ```python